- Python 46.8%

 | README.md | ||

-A reverse-engineered implementation of Bambu Lab's
+A Cleanroom implementation of Bambu Lab's

 bambu_networking.dll — the network agent that ships with Bambu Studio